r3c/cottle/docs/page/02-language.rst

 .. note::

-    If you don't want any built-in function to be available in your template, you can create an blank context by calling :meth:`Context.CreateCustom` method.
+    If you don't want any built-in function to be available in your template, you can start off with a blank context by calling :meth:`Context.CreateCustom` method.